For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Who would that be?’

 ‘Did you hear,’ Mo asked, ‘that the distinguished philosopher A.J.
 Ayer had a near-death experience near the end of his long career?
-After telling his doctor about it, he felt for the record he had to give his peers an explanation for what happened.
-I suppose he could have said nothing, yet for whatever reason, he chose to comment on the incident.’
+After telling his doctor about it, he felt for the record; he had to give his peers an explanation for what happened.
+I suppose he could have said nothing, yet he chose to comment on the incident.’

 ‘That’s interesting he would do that,’ I said, ‘since he was one of the most preeminent atheists in the world.
 So what did he say?’

 ‘Well,’ Mo continued, ‘not long after the incident, in front of an audience of fawning scholars, he explained how his purported out-of-body adventure was just a four-minute hallucination that had resulted from oxygen deprivation in the brain.
 It’s incredible how a little oxygen deprivation can explain away what many don’t wish to acknowledge.

 ‘Though he remembered being confronted by some gruff galactic military personnel, Ayre discounted this as an illusion even when it seemed very real at the time.’

 ‘I think I heard about that,’ I said.
 ‘Didn’t the crowd give him an ovation for his honesty?’